Samuelk-Chase/CS3450-Software-Engineering/HighLevelDesign/Backend.md

   - **Image Generation API → Backend**: Returns the generated image as a URL for storage.

 - **Rationale**:

+### 4. OAuth Authentication Service
+ - **Purpose:** Authenticates users securely via OAuth and provides backend authorization to access user-specific game data and actions.
+It acts as a bridge between the backend system and external OAuth providers (e.g., Google, Facebook, etc.).
+This will not be a required way to sign in, but users will have the option besides giving an email and password.

+- **Communication:**

+-**Backend → OAuth Provider (e.g., Google, Facebook):** The backend exchanges the authorization code for an access token and possibly a refresh token.
+-**OAuth Provider → Backend**: Returns an access token (and refresh token, if applicable), which grants the backend access to the user's profile information and other authorized resources.

+**Rationale:**
+OAuth integration allows the backend to authenticate users without managing passwords directly, improving security and simplifying the login process.
+This ensures that only valid, authorized users can access protected resources and game data via the backend.
+Also provides a user a more convenient way to log in.

  # Note: Need to figure out how we are getting images and llm details.
 URL is just a place holder.